Object Permanence ADHD: Managing It In Adults and Children

 Development of Object Permanence

 Have you ever heard the saying “Practice makes perfect”?
-This is true with the development of object permanence.
+This is true with the development of object permanence deficits.
 It is a cognitive skill and can be worked on like many others.
 Have you ever found yourself playing peek-a-boo with an infant and wondered why they enjoy such a simple game?
 This is because they have yet to develop object permanence.
 Therefore, they don’t comprehend that the object still exists even if not seen.
 Usually, at around 8 months old, children develop the skill, while some infants aged 3.5 months and older can grasp object permanence.3

 Install CareClinic App